‘Shark Tank’ Star Kevin O’Leary Will Run For Conservative Party Leader In Canada

 The Shark Tank cast member and mutual fund chairman has an estimated net worth of $300 million.
 O’Leary starred in Shark Tank’s Canadian precursor, Dragon’s Den, and he is a familiar presence on Canadian TV discussing politics and finance.

-Anyone who wants to vote in the Conservative (a.k.a.
-Tory) leadership election must join up by March 28.
+Anyone who wants to vote in the Conservative (aka Tory) leadership election must join up by March 28.

 It's official, I'm in.
 The Conservative Party of Canada needs a candidate who can beat Justin Trudeau and bring back jobs to this country!